6.1 Personal Tutors

 First Year Tutorials:

 During the first term of the first year students meet with their personal tutors once a fortnight to discuss some mathematics exercises.
 A short exercise sheet will be made available beforehand with questions based on module ST116 Mathematical Techniques.
-You must complete the exercises to the best of your ability and hand them in to the Support Office, who will sent to your tutor to give you feedback on your written work.
+You must complete the exercises to the best of your ability and submit them as instructed by the module leader.
+They will be sent to your tutor to give you feedback on your written work.
 This feedback and the discussions with your tutor will help you make the adjustment to university level mathematics — with the emphasis it places on rigorous arguments and abstract concepts.
 It is also important for you to get used to tackling exercises in your own time.
 This is essential for your success at university.